braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/advanced_use_cases/delayed_initialization.md

 # Delayed initialization for the Braze Android SDK

 > Learn how to enable delayed initialization and opt in to preserve push notification analytics when it is enabled.
-This can be useful when you need to set up other services before initializing the SDK, such as fetching configuration data from a server, or waiting for user consent.
+This can be useful when you need to set up other services before initializing the SDK, such as fetching configuration data from a server or waiting for user consent.

-While delayed initialization is enabled, all network connections to be canceled, and the Braze SDK will not pass any data to Braze servers.
+While delayed initialization is enabled, all network connections will be canceled, and the Braze SDK will not pass any data to Braze servers.

 {% alert important %}
 Delayed initialization is available starting in Android SDK version xxxx.